Zilliqa/ZIP/zips/zip-1.md

 ### Explorer

-[Viewblock explorer](https://viewblock.io/zilliqa) supports both the new `bech32` and legacy `base16` checksummed in the search bar in order to ease the transition to `bech32` checksummed addresses for all Users.
+[Viewblock explorer](https://viewblock.io/zilliqa) supports both the new `bech32` and legacy `base16` checksummed in the search bar to ease the transition to `bech32` checksummed addresses for all Users.

 ## Reference